aaronworsnop/Plagiarism-Checker/README.md

-# Plagiarism-Checker
+# Plagiarism Checker
-Code plagiarism detection tool for students using winnowing algorithm in MATLAB.
+## Text/code plagirism detection tool
+`MATLAB`

+This project helped me practice using MATLAB, an extremely popular and useful programming for engineers.
+- Winnowing algorithm
+- General and MATLAB-specific documentation conventions